 Jessie Clark is an Assistant Professor in Geography at the University of Nevada Reno.
 She teaches and researches in political, cultural, and feminist geography and qualitative methods and studies the role of space in producing and addressing social inequalities.
 She has overseen student- community research partnerships on issues of housing insecurity and believes interdisciplinary and collaborative research can bring about meaningful social change.

 Julie E. Lucero is an Assistant Professor in the School of Community Health Sciences and Director of the Latino Research Center at the University of Nevada, Reno.
 Using a community engaged research orientation, Julie strives to achieve health equity by means of education, research, and policy development.
 Through the identification of modifiable social determinants, community- academic partnerships can reduce the burden of health inequities within underrepresented populations.

-Victoria Rios is the Civic Engagement Program Manager with Acting in Community Together in Organizing Northern Nevada (ACTIONN).
+Victoria Rios is the Northern Nevada Director of Faith in Action Nevada (affiliated with ACTIONN - Acting in Community Together in Organizing Northern Nevada).
 Victoria’s work in multi-level government and her community outreach experience had led her to strengthen the voter engagement in communities of color.
 Her passion lies in uplifting marginalized and vulnerable populations through civic engagement in faith-based communities.
 ACTIONN is a grassroots and non-partisan organization that fights for racial and economic justice in Northern Nevada by engaging faith communities and other stakeholders in community organizing, advocacy, and civic engagement.